Who Wants a Subluxation-Free World?

 I appreciate their passion and I’m thankful that they are invested in a cause larger than themselves.
 However, in their zeal to make the world a better place, chiropractors who make subluxations Public Enemy Number One, make three serious errors:

-3. Eliminating subluxations is the practice of medicine.
+3. Treating subluxations is the practice of medicine.

 You Cannot Win by Being Against